aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-open-office-xml-2007-and-2010-formats/annotation-features-supported-on-docx-import/_index.md

 ﻿---
-title: Annotation Features Supported on DOCX Import
+title: Annotation Features Supported on DOCX Import – Aspose.Words for Java
+articleTitle: Annotation Features Supported on DOCX Import
+linktitle: Annotation Features Supported on DOCX Import
 description: "Aspose.Words for Java allows you to work with annotation features supported on Open Office XML 2007 an 2010 Format import."
 type: docs
 weight: 10